Women's missionary societies: United States

 A missionary society formed in 1799 to assist in increasing an interest in its work in foreign countries, and in raising missionary efforts for the same, a woman's missionary society was organized in 1801.
 With the same object, "Cent Societies” among women, were active until 1815, when Maternal Associations were established throughout the churches and flourished until about 1842.
 The missionary society of 1799 emerged into the American Board of Commissioners for Foreign Missions, early in whose history it began its efforts to reach foreign women through the labors of single women.

-All Christian denominations had strong convictions of duty towards countries where Christianity was not prevalant.
+All Christian denominations had strong convictions of duty towards countries where Christianity was not prevalent.
 When it was felt that female teachers were a necessity, self-sacrificing, earnest Christian women responded to the appeals for teachers.

 As early as 1800, the women of the U.S. were interested in "home missions".
 In 1803, the first Woman's Home Missionary Society was formed at the First Church, Providence, Rhode Island, with the name of "FEMALE MITE SOCIETY" of First Baptist Church.
 Its object, "To aid in sending the gospel to the wilds of western New York and Pennsylvania".
 Other societies of like character followed, and for a number of years, were independent of any general organization.

-Coincidently or providentially, the necessities of the American Civil War called forth their sympathy, fortitude and endurance.
+Coincidentally or providentially, the necessities of the American Civil War called forth their sympathy, fortitude and endurance.
 They became conscious of their power to relieve distress and to comfort the sick.
 Thus there was developed an ability to cooperate successfully and to work collectively.
 When peace was restored, women were prepared to engage both at home and abroad.
 They also felt that they could work more effectually in connection with their several denominational boards of missions.Some notable women's missionary societies included: